SeisoLLC/easy_infra/docs/Terraform/index.rst

 The ``easy_infra`` project includes and secures Terraform as a component due to its popularity and versitility in provisioning and updating environments as Infrastructure as Code (IaC).

-``easy_infra``'s Terraform security uses tools such as `KICS <https://kics.io/>`_, `Checkov <https://www.checkov.io/>`_, `tfsec
+``easy_infra``'s Terraform security uses tools such as `Checkov <https://www.checkov.io/>`_, `KICS <https://kics.io/>`_, `Terrascan
-<https://tfsec.dev/>`_, and `Terrascan <https://www.accurics.com/products/terrascan/>`_ to semi-transparently assess the provided IaC against the
+<https://www.accurics.com/products/terrascan/>`_, and `tfsec <https://tfsec.dev/>`_, to semi-transparently assess the provided IaC against the defined
-defined security policy.
+security policy.

 Varying levels of Terraform security are included in the ``easy_infra`` tags, including minimal, aws, az, and latest.
 For more information, see
 `Disabling Security`_ below.

 .. note::
-    In the minimal, aws, and az images, only the KICS and Checkov security tools are available.
+    In the minimal, aws, and az images, only the Checkov and KICS security tools are available.
 All other security tools will be skipped.

 Use Cases